 Knowing there is a big difference between what people say they do, and what they do in real life, the BehaviourWorks team used video-ethnography as a research method to get closer to food waste avoidance behaviours such as planning for shopping, storing and cooking food.

-The in-depth qualitative study involved 13 young parents from across Australia and gave the team a unique insight in their daily lives by video-recording how they stored food from a big grocery shop and prepared an everyday meal.
+The in-depth qualitative study involved 13 young parents from across Australia and gave the team a unique insight into their daily lives by video-recording how they stored food from a big grocery shop and prepared an everyday meal.

 What did we find?